 - Connect to the VPN

-You will need a device running Windows operating system and an active Surfshark subscription.
-If you don’t have the subscription yet, you can get it here.
+You will need a device running Windows operating system and an active Surfshark subscription, which you can purchase on our pricing page.

 Get your credentials